SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

           - Content Providers: They may have specific contractual requirements and business goals related to licensing their content to Galaxy TV+, such as maximizing revenue and protecting their brand image.
-          - Business Partners: They may have technical requirements related to integrating their systems with Galaxy TV+'s platform, as well as contractual requirements related to payment schedules and data sharing.

    -  ### **2.4 Operating Environment**
         - Galaxy TV+ supports a wide range of devices, including: